ioannis-vm/OpenSees_Model_Generator/README.md

 **Work in progress.
 Not usable yet.**

-The purpose of this module is to assist the creation of error-free OpenSees building models of 3D buildings.
-The motivation behind this module is to automate tasks that still require repetitive manual calculations (e.g., defining proper beam-column connections, applying self-weight, distributing uniformly distributed loads on the supporting beams of a floor etc.) The module is in constant development, and new features are added as needed for my research.
+The purpose of this module is to assist the creation of error-free OpenSees models of 3D buildings.
+The motivation behind this module is to automate tasks that still require repetitive manual calculations (e.g., defining proper beam-column connections and element offsets, applying self-weight, assigning distributed loads on the supporting beams of floors etc.) The module is in constant development, and new features are added as needed for my research.